rancher/docs/content/rancher/v2.x/en/cluster-admin/cleaning-cluster-nodes/_index.md

 ### Network Interfaces and Iptables

 The remaining two components that are changed/configured are (virtual) network interfaces and iptables rules.
 Both are non-persistent to the node, meaning that they will be cleared after a restart of the node.

-This is the recommended method.
+To remove these components, a restart is recommended.

 **To restart a node:**